-Real Madrid v Mallorca
+Hat-trick for Asensio as Real score six

 Post update

-Joan Sastre (Mallorca) wins a free kick in the defensive half.
+Iddrisu Baba (Mallorca) wins a free kick in the defensive half.